Is Life Insurance cheaper “direct” or through a broker?

 In addition, another 3 life insurance brands (Kogan, Real Insurance and Guardian) are distributed by Greenstone Financial Services Pty Ltd with Hannover Life Re of Australasia Ltd as the underlying insurance company.

 Ultimately it is the insurance company who is responsible for paying claims, not the distributor or marketing company.
-See the top Australian life insurance companies by market share.
+See who are the top Australian life insurance companies by market share.

 What to look for when comparing Life Insurance premiums